November 12, 2009

-What’s In Your Chili?
+What’s in Your Chili?

 One of my favorite email newsletters is from the Federal government.
 It’s the U.S. Department of Agriculture food recalls list, and it’s both eye-opening and frightening.
 The companies that make the food we eat screw up all the time.